Dracaena massangeana, caring for the mass cane plant

 Soil: draining soil mix – Height: 3 to 6 ½ feet (1 to 2 m) – Foliage: evergreen

-Its complete scientific name, D. fragrans, hints to its rare amazingly scented blooming.
-Here are tips and advice to care for your Dracaena massangeana, how and when it should be repotted, watered and what diseases infect it.
+Its complete scientific name, D. fragrans, hints to its rare scented blooming.
+Here are tips and advice to care for your Dracaena massangeana, how and when to repot and water it.

 Related: problems a dracaena plant can get